-For each interface identified in the system overview, manufacturers SHALL describe characteristics of individual data elements that the interfacing entity(ies) will provide, store, send, access, receive, etc., such as:
+For each interface identified in the system overview, manufacturers SHALL describe characteristics of individual data elements that the interfacing entity (ies) will provide, store, send, access, receive, etc., such as:

 - a.
 Names/identifiers; - b.
-Data type (alphanumeric, integer, etc.); - c.
+Data type (e.g., alphanumeric, integer); - c.
 Size and format (such as length and punctuation of a character string); - d.
-Units of measurement (meters, seconds, etc.); - e.
-Range or enumeration of possible values (0-99, etc.); - f.
-Accuracy (how correct) and precision (number of significant digits); - g.
-Priority, timing, frequency, volume, sequencing, and other constraints, such as whether the data element may be updated and whether business rules apply; - h.
-Security and privacy constraints; and
+Units of measurement (e.g., meters, seconds); - e.
+Range or enumeration of possible values (e.g., 0-99); - f.
+Accuracy (how correct) and precision (number of significant digits); - Priority, timing, frequency, volume, sequencing, and other constraints, such as whether the data element may be updated and whether business rules apply; - h.
+Security and privacy constraints; and - i.
 Sources (setting/sending entities) and recipients (using/receiving entities).